glmanhtu/predis-cache/README.md

 *  Support clean entire cache

 ##How to install
-*	Download the zip version of this repository & install to your WP via file upload
+*	Download the zip version of this repository
+* 	Unzip & replace redis_host in predis-cache.php file
+*  	Compress again
+* 	Install to your WP via file upload
 *	Active Predis-Cache plugin

 ##Usage